boochow/picture/README.md

 ## Synchronizing the tone pitch and the delay time

-While playing music with the sound of Picture OSC is possible, there is an issue for drawing pictures while playing music.
+Althogh playing music with the sound of Picture OSC is possible, there is an issue for drawing pictures while playing music.

-While the delay time must always be a quarter of the wavelength precisely, there is no way for the delay module to get the current pitch value of the oscillator module.
+To draw a stable figure, the delay time must always be a quarter of the wavelength precisely.
+However, there is no way for the delay module to get the current pitch value of the oscillator module.

 To solve this, I used a MIDI signal processor plugin software on PC, which converts MIDI note number to MIDI control change for delay time (CC#30).
 The MIDI filter I used is midiNotesToCC in [Piz MIDI Plugins](https://www.kvraudio.com/forum/viewtopic.php?t=300566).